Khorog Travel Guide + 7 Things to do in Khorog

 Budget

 For those looking for the cheapest spot in town, the Pamir Lodge offers up dorm-style accommodation for $7 USD/night, they’ll even let you pitch your tent in the yard for cheaper.
-It can be a bit grungy but is a good place to meet other backpackers, you can contact them on Facebook.
+It can be a bit grungy, but it is a good place to meet other backpackers.

 Another good and central spot for backpackers is the Lal Hotel Dorm (book a bed on Booking.com.
 It’s attached to the present Lal Cafe and is located just a few steps away from the Central Park.